 What is a naked short?

-The term naked short comes from the seller’s not borrowing the securities before selling them, as is done in a conventional short sale.
+The term naked short comes from the seller’s not borrowing the securities before selling them, as in a conventional short sale.

 The risk of loss in a naked short sale is theoretically unlimited since there is no limit to how high the stock price can go.